lesliehughes0921/Shell_Excentus/README.md

 Code Kentucky Data Analysis

 ## Overview
 This project automates the monthly report calculations for Shell Excentus based on three primary reports using Python and Pandas.
 It includes visual presentations of store location reward totals and a comparison of time spent processing information manually versus code implementation.
-This project automates the calculation of monthly reports for Shell Excentus, providing visual insights into rewards and discounts
+Automating the calculation of monthly reports for Shell Excentus, providing visual insights into rewards and discounts

 ## Instructions
 1. Clone the repo to your machine.